Luborges/reactnd-project-myreads-starter/README.md

 # MyReads Project

-This is a project develope as part of the Udacity: React Nanodegree program.
+This is a project develop as part of the Udacity: React Nanodegree program.

 Get started: